mdsayed30/Happy-birthday-/README.md

 hello..
-This is sulaiman birthday website. added new text and CSS for better look.
+This is birthday website. added new text and CSS for better look.

 What's New:
     - Updated index.html with birthday messages